Blast at Tata Steel plant in Jamshedpur, three injured | Headlines

 Three people sustained minor injuries in an explosion in a gas pipeline in Tata Steel plant here on Saturday, a company official said.

-The blast occurred around 10.20 am, and the injured employees were taken to Tata Main Hospital and administered first aid, he said.
+The blast occurred around 10.20 am, and the injured employees were taken to Tata Main Hospital and administered first aid, the official said.

 ''This morning, we reported an incident of blasting sound in a coke plant unit, which was non-operational and is undergoing a dismantling process, at our Jamshedpur Works.
 Our emergency response team immediately reached the incident site; the area was cordoned off and the situation brought under control,'' the steelmaker said in a statement.